Best TV series to watch on Netflix right now (September 2020) - TheNewsTrace

 The Recent Prince of Bel-Air

-For a minimum of a sure era, figuring out all of the lyrics to the Recent Prince of Bel-Air theme tune was a right of passage simply as essential as snogging behind the bike sheds or proudly owning a shiny Charizard – relying on what sort of child you have been in school.
+For at the least a sure era, realizing all of the lyrics to the Recent Prince of Bel-Air theme tune was a right of passage simply as essential as snogging behind the bike sheds or proudly owning a shiny Charizard – relying on what sort of child you have been in school.

 With the current information that legendary Will Smith sitcom is being rebooted as gritty drama Bel-Air, why not return to the place all of it started and relive the magic on Netflix?